Purdue wreck

-The Purdue Wreck was a railroad train collision in Indianapolis, Indiana, on Saturday, October 31, 1903, between two special trains that killed 17 people, including 14 players of the Purdue University football team.
+The Purdue Wreck was a railroad train collision in Indianapolis, Indiana, on Saturday, October 31, 1903, between two special trains that killed 17 people, including 14 players of the 1903 Purdue University football team.
 Team captain and future Indiana governor Harry G. Leslie was initially thought to have died in the accident, but was later revived.

 Trains

-Two special trains operated by the Cleveland, Cincinnati, Chicago and St. Louis Railway (the "Big Four Railroad") were chartered to carry the Purdue football team and over 1,500 passengers from Lafayette to Indianapolis, Indiana, for the annual Indiana University / Purdue University rivalry football game.
+Two special trains operated by the Cleveland, Cincinnati, Chicago and St. Louis Railway (the "Big Four Railroad") were chartered to carry the Purdue football team and over 1,500 passengers from Lafayette, Indiana, to Indianapolis for the annual Indiana Hoosiers–Purdue Boilermakers football rivalry game.
 It was to be played for the first time at a "neutral" field at Washington Park in Indianapolis.

 The lead special carried 950 passengers, including 600 students.
 It consisted of Richmond engine No. 350, a coal tender, and 14 coach cars.
 It was piloted by Engineer William H. Shumaker and Conductor Frank M. Johnson.
 The second special was pulled by engine No. 183 and carried the remaining 550 passengers.
 The coal train consisted of switching engine No. 84 and seven 80000 lb coal cars (560000 lb total).
 It was piloted by Engineer Smith and Conductor Acres.
 Witnesses reported special No. 350 was heading southeasterly toward Union Station at a speed of 25 mph or more, while coal train No. 84 was being pushed northwesterly on the same track en route to North Indianapolis at 5 mph.